OQVA-Digital/Books-You-Could-Read/src/content/books/02-1984-by-george-orwell.md

 applePodcastsLink: ""
 applePodcastsEmbedURL: ""
 ---

-Here we are, folks.
-1984.
-The year that saw the first ever Apple Macintosh computer and the last time America hosted the Summer Olympics in Los Angeles.
-But there's one event that towers above the rest: George Orwell's '1984' was published, and it changed literature forever.
+George Orwell's '1984' changed literature forever.
 With its bleak portrayal of a future ruled by Big Brother and his omnipresent, dictatorial regime, this dystopian work has left an indelible mark on our literary landscape.
 So let's strap on our dystopian goggles and dig deep into the world of '1984'.

 ## About the Author